Ag Teacher has High Hopes for the Future

 Students in each of these classes have been learning some basics of agricultural education and getting as much hands-on experience as the program currently allows.
 Ag Explorer students recently scouted out the school grounds to identify maple trees, with hopes of tagging and tapping them for maple syrup production in the future, while the Animal Science class regularly brings in Mayfield’s unofficial mascot, Principal Santarcangelo’s dog Harry, to hang out in class.

-The Animal Science class also recently had the opportunity to watch 11th grader Chloe Yerina prepare a real cow tail to be groomed and used as a cosmetic tail on her show cows.
+The Animal Science class also recently had the opportunity to watch senior Chloe Yerina prepare a real cow tail to be groomed and used as a cosmetic tail on her show cows.
 Yerina shows cows from her family’s farm and recently attended the World Dairy Expo in Madison, WI.

 One key component in a successful ag program is the establishment of an FFA chapter.
 FFA, or Future Farmers of America, is an intracurricular student organization for those interested in careers in agriculture, giving participants access to hands-on experiences and an opportunity to explore their interests in a broad range of agricultural career pathways.